chaosmonkey/ChaosMonkey.Guards.NetStandard/ReadMe.md

       protected IDependency Depndency {get;}
   }
 ```
-If the expected condition is not met a GuardException will be thrown.
+If the expected condition is not met an exception will be thrown.
 The message will either be a short description of the violation including the argument name or the specified custom message as the case may be.

-##Methods
+## Methods
 Most methods accept an argument and the name of the argument as parameters.
 Some also require other parameters, for example the IsGreaterThan method takes a parameter that the argument must be greater than.
 Most of the parameters should be self explanatory, but intellisense should also provide a description or you can review the xml comments in the source for more details.

     Guard.IsNotNull